Tyrrrz/CliWrap/Readme.md

 // -- result.RunTime         (TimeSpan)
 ```

-The code above spawns a child process with the configured command line arguments and working directory, and then asynchronously waits for it to exit.
+The code above spawns a child process with the configured command-line arguments and working directory, and then asynchronously waits for it to exit.
 After the task has completed, it resolves to a `CommandResult` object that contains the process exit code and other related information.

 > **Warning**: